EMISSION SCHEMES ARE CHANGING – November 2018 update

-Keeping up with and adapting to ever-changing and complex carbon emissions regulations has long been a challenge for business aviation operators.
-In 2019, that task will become more challenging, as two new trading schemes – SWISS-ETS (CH-ETS) and CORSIA – will join the regulatory landscape.
-The result is that there are now three separate emissions programs affecting segments of the general aviation industry concurrently.
+Keeping up with complex carbon emissions regulations has been a challenge for business aviation operators over the past decade.
+The task has become more daunting, with two new trading schemes – SWISS-ETS (CH-ETS) and CORSIA – joining the regulatory landscape.
+The result is there are now three separate emissions programs affecting segments of the general aviation industry concurrently.

 Understanding the programs’ regulatory requirements, monitoring methodology, tools, deadlines, applicability and exemptions is critical to creating a strategy for compliance.

-Below is a review of all three programs:
+Below is a review and update for all three programs:

 In simple terms, EU-ETS for aviation is a mandatory regulation requiring all non-commercial operators who travel into, out of, and between EU Member States, European Economic Area (EEA) Countries, and applicable EU Territories to monitor their CO2 flight emissions starting 1 January 2010.
 Operators emitting greater than 1,000 tonnes of CO2 under the full scope (in, out, and within the EU) in a monitoring year must submit an Annual Emissions Report, purchase carbon allowances equal to the emissions on intra-EU flights, and surrender them to their assigned Member State no later than April 30 the following year.